deficollective/defiscan/src/content/protocols/pendle/ethereum.md

 ## Conclusion

-The Pendle V2 protocol falls into the others category and not _Stage 0_ due to the unverified `sySwapper` contract.

-Despite this classification, our analysis shows that Pendle V2 protocol receives _High centralization risk_ scores for _Upgradeability_, _Exit Window_, and _Accessibility_ dimensions, and a _Low_ score for _Autonomy_.
+The Pendle V2 protocol receives _High_ centralization scores for _Upgradeability_, _Exit Window_, and _Accessibility_ dimensions, and a _Low_ score for _Autonomy_.

-To reach _Stage 0_, Pendle should first verify all its contracts on Etherscan.
-Then, to progress toward _Stage 1_, the protocol would need to: 1) assign permissions to an account that suffices the _Security Council requirements_ with at least 7 signers, a 51% threshold, and at least 50% publicly identified external signers Or 2) implement timelock mechanisms for critical functions.
+The protocol could advance to **Stage 1** by; 1) assign permissions to an account that suffices the _Security Council requirements_ Or 2) implement 7-day exit window for critical functions.
 And 3) improve accessibility by publishing the frontend code to IPFS or developing alternative interfaces.

 # Reviewer Notes